SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Placeholders_for_variables_in_shape_data_values.md

 Available from DataMiner 9.5.3 onwards.

 Use this placeholder in a shape data item of type **Tooltip** or in shape text.
-The tooltip or shape text will then display one particular service definition property, in the format “\<Property name>: \<Property value>”.
+The tooltip or shape text will then display one particular service definition property, in the format “<Property value>”.

 - For a top-level element shape (i.e. not an interface shape), the property has to be one of the properties of the node specified in the service definition.